Morning Note: Market News and an Update from Whitbread.

 Next

-Morning Note: Market news and an update from J Sainsbury.
+Morning Note: Market News and an Update from Personal Assets Trust.